abhishekarya1/Hash-Define-myNotes/content/db/rdbms/mysql.md

 **NATURAL JOIN**: A type of `EQUI JOIN` where column names are exactly the same.
 Ex - `A.x = B.x`

 **SELF JOIN**: Join that is performed on a single table on itself.
 Two columns from the same table are used to perform join.

+A `FOREIGN KEY` is automatically created in a `JOIN` if a suitable candidate is not present.

 #### INNER JOIN
 When table A(1,2,3,4) and table B(3,4,5,6) are inner-joined, the output will be (3,4).
 We can join more than two tables too.
 We join based on some column(s) from each table to match data.